 In some abscess cases, pimple-like swelling forms along the gums.
 If you push on it and liquid leaks out, then it’s probably an abscessed tooth.
 The liquid oozing out is pus.

-Dental Abscess Treatment in Conroe, TX
+Dental Abscess Treatment Options

 The common signs of an abscess are pain and swelling, but some people don’t have these symptoms.
 In this case, the pus pocket is draining someplace else.
-If you’re not experiencing symptoms, then your dentist may see it on the X-rays that he or she takes during a routine exam.
+If you’re not experiencing symptoms, then your dentist may see it on the X-rays that he or she takes during a routine dental exam.
 Your dentist may tap the tooth to see if it’s painful.

-Dental infection treatment in Conroe, TX, at Lovett Dental may entail the use of antibiotics.
+Dental infection treatment at Lovett Dental Conroe may entail the use of antibiotics.
 If the infection has made its way past the site of the abscess and into your jaw or other areas of your body, then you’ll need antibiotics.
 While the medication will eliminate the infection, they can’t remove the abscess.
 For that, you’ll need a root canal.
 Your dentist will attempt to save the tooth.
 To do this, he or she will drill into the affected tooth and remove the pulp from its interior as well as from the root canals that spread into your gums.

 Your dentist will then fill and seal these canals.
 If he or she can save the tooth, then it will get a filling.
 If the tooth is unsalvageable, you’ll need a crown.
 Don’t worry about getting a crown; it will look and feel like a natural tooth.

-Quality Dental Abscess Treatment in Conroe, TX
+Quality Dental Abscess Treatment at Lovett Dental Conroe

 If you’re experiencing tooth pain, then you’ll need quality dental care.
 We can treat your abscess as well as any other tooth care problem that you may have.
 If you have questions or want to make an appointment, contact Lovett Dental Conroe at 936.274.1925.